 Both these causes of inversion trap cooler air below, which often leads to misty or foggy conditions.
 It can also mean clouds form and are trapped at lower levels.This means you can ascend through cloud to break through into the sunshine and have beautiful views of the cloud below - making any surrounding peaks look like islands in the mist.

-Clearly this doesn't happen all that often, so always it's safer to always expect it to be colder up the mountain than down.
-Also, while inversions do mean it can get milder as you ascend, conditions can always change quickly so it's always advisable to pack your usual warm and waterproof layers just in case.
+Clearly this pleasant inversion scenario doesn't happen all that often, so it's safer to expect conditions to be colder up the mountain than down.
+Also, while inversions do mean it can get milder as you ascend, mountain weather can always change quickly so it's always advisable to pack your usual warm and waterproof layers just in case.